mliew21396/remote-work-u2/week-6/2-variable-scope/README.md

 @instance = 5
 local = 5
 ```
-Constant and global variables are similar, both have global scope, but constant will throw a warning if you try to change the value while the program is running.
+Constant and global variables are similar: both have global scope, but constant will throw a warning if you try to change the value while the program is running.

 #### Class vs. Instance variables